Travelling with Your Pump

 Air travel

 When going through security at the airport, do not let your pump go through the baggage x-ray machines or full body scanners.
+If necessary, you can request an alternative screening process that does not use X-ray.

 Ask your diabetes team for a travel letter.
 This informs airport security you are wearing an insulin pump which should not be x-rayed or removed.
 It also advises airport staff you may also be carrying a spare holiday pump.